 Some bus services may pass a government primary school before staff are in attendance.
-As there is no supervision available at the school at the time students would be dropped-off, students may be permitted to travel to their next nearest government primary school.
+As there is no supervision available at the school at the time students would be dropped-off students may be permitted to travel to their next nearest government primary school.

-Case 4 - New school opens closer to student's residence
+Case 4 - New government or non-government school opens closer to student's residence

-Students enrolled at a school that ceases to be their closest due to new school opening are still eligible to access a bus service to their current school at no cost.
+Students enrolled at a school that ceases to be their nearest due to new school opening are still eligible to access a bus service to their current school at no cost.